 -- ============================================================== -- query that shows the current state of each database in the mirroring set-up -- ============================================================== SELECT db_name(sd.[database_id]) AS [Database Name] ,sd.mirroring_state AS [Mirror State] ,sd.mirroring_state_desc AS [Mirror State Desc] -- 1 = Principal, 2 = Mirror ,sd.mirroring_role AS [Mirror Role] ,sd.mirroring_role_desc AS [Mirror Role Desc] ,sd.mirroring_partner_name AS [Partner Name] ,sd.mirroring_safety_level_desc AS [Safety Level] ,sd.mirroring_witness_name AS [Witness] ,sd.mirroring_connection_timeout AS [Timeout(sec)] FROM sys.database_mirroring AS sd WHERE mirroring_guid IS NOT null ORDER BY [Database Name];

-If everything looks OK you can execute the following T-SQL query to initiate the fail-over, and to manually fail over database mirrroring.
+You can execute the following T-SQL query to initiate the failover, and to manually fail over database mirroring.

-Once executed and ready, your former principal server is now the witness and can be safely rebooted.
+Once executed and ready, your former principal server is now the partner SQL Server, and can be safely rebooted.

 Great heh! :)

 In a SQL Server Mirroring setup, both the Principal (master/primary) and Mirror (secondary) database servers have a connection with each other and a connection with the Witness server.

 When the Principal server loses its connection with the Witness server, or misses a “ping”, an automatic failover is initiated and the Mirror becomes the Principal database server for databases.
 See Database Mirroring (SQL Server) on Microsoft technical documentation for more information.